nwthomas/luma-1-chat/README.md

 make run
 ```

-You'll be able to hit `http://localhost:3200/v1/chat` to ask questions against the docs.
+You'll now be able to hit `http://localhost:3200/v1/chat` to ask questions against the docs.

 ## Sending Requests